OpenChain-Project/Reference-Material/Adoption-Preparation/Model-Provisions/openchain-standards-model-provisions.0.2.md

 ### Sample Wording

-The Supplier warrants that the [Software] [defined componants of the Software] originate[s] from an OpenChain ISO/IEC 5230:2000 Conformant Program [or Programs] [, with the OpenChain ISO/IEC 5230:2000 Conformant Program being specified in the Supplier Information Pack].
+The Supplier warrants that the [Software] [defined components of the Software] originate[s] from an OpenChain ISO/IEC 5230:2000 Conformant Program [or Programs] [, with the OpenChain ISO/IEC 5230:2000 Conformant Program being specified in the Supplier Information Pack].

 or

-The Supplier warrants that the [Software] [defined componants of the Software] originate[s] from a Program [or Programs] adhering to aspects of an OpenChain ISO/IEC 5230:2000 Conformant Program as specified in the Supplier Information Pack].
+The Supplier warrants that the [Software] [defined components of the Software] originate[s] from a Program [or Programs] adhering to aspects of an OpenChain ISO/IEC 5230:2000 Conformant Program as specified in the Supplier Information Pack].

 and